|

 SEXTUS:

-Roman name meaning "sixth."
+Roman name derived from Latin sextus, meaning "sixth."

 SEYMOUR: